 Ending a Domestic Partnership

 Ending a domestic partnership is slightly different than ending a marriage, and must be completed through filing a Notice of Termination of Domestic Partnership with the Secretary of State.
 Both partners must consent to the termination, no children must have been born, and neither partner must expect to receive support from the other for this type of termination to be valid.
 Additionally, the Notice of Termination form requires a mandatory 6 month waiting period during which time either partner may change their mind and refuse to dissolve the partnership.
 However, if large assets were acquired during the partnership or children were born during the partnership, you may have to go through the court system to end the partnership.
 An Orange County family attorney will be able to explain your available options including possible modification of support.

 Free Consultation With Orange County Domestic Partnership Lawyer

-If you are considering a domestic partnership, do not hesitate to contact the experienced attorneys of Boyd Law.
+If you are considering a domestic partnership, do not hesitate to contact the experienced Orange County domestic partnership attorney at Boyd Law.
 Our attorneys who focus on child support in Orange County have years of experience in handling domestic partnership and marital issues and can assist you in resolving any questions you may have about the process.
 Contact our Orange County office today for your initial free consultation.